 The Town draws its raw water supplies from the Rideau River at the water treatment plant located at 43 Abbott Street.
 This surface water is then treated in a state of the art facility which includes an AquaDAF (high rate dissolved air floatation clarifier), dual media filtration, ultraviolet (UV) disinfection, chlorination, corrosion control, fluoridation, and residue.
 Water is then delivered to the customer through a piped distribution network comprised of over 62km of water mains and an elevated water tower.

 In May 2000, the Town of Walkerton municipal drinking water system became contaminated with E. coli.
 At the time, numerous people died and thousands more became ill from bacteriological infection.
 After the Walkerton crisis, the Government of Ontario launched an inquiry led by Justice O’Connor which ultimately transformed the water industry.

 In Part 2 of his report, he recommended the implementation of a quality management system for all municipal drinking water systems (DWQMS).
 The Town of Smiths Falls is currently implementing a quality management system in conformity with the provincial standard.
 If you should have any questions or would like to view the Operational Plan for the Drinking Water System, please contact the town’s Water and Wastewater Compliance Coordinator direct at 613-283-4124 Ext.
 5502.

 In 2007, the Ministry made a series of changes to the regulations regarding sampling and testing for lead in drinking water.
 These changes require the municipality to sample and test for lead in the distribution system, along with residential and commercial buildings.
-The Town of Smiths Falls has an active lead sampling program and a corrosion control program to manage lead levels to meet the requirements of the Ministry and Climate Change.
+The Town of Smiths Falls has an active lead sampling program and a corrosion control program to manage lead levels to meet the requirements of the Ministry.